shuddl/NeuroTrack/README.md

    - Analyze the CPU and memory usage data collected during the benchmarks and simulation.
 Ensure that the usage remains within the target limits of <5% CPU and <300MB memory usage total.

 By following these steps, you can validate the effectiveness of the optimizations and ensure that the system meets the performance and resource utilization goals.

+## Encryption, Anonymization, and Privacy Settings

+### Encryption

+1. **Local Encryption at Rest**:
+   - Focus records are encrypted using AES-256 to ensure data security.
+The encryption key is managed securely and loaded or generated as needed.

+2. **Key Management**:
+   - Encryption keys are managed securely, with keys being generated and stored in a secure location.
+The system ensures that keys are rotated and protected against unauthorized access.

+### Anonymization

+1. **User ID Anonymization**:
+   - User IDs are anonymized using hashed tokens to protect user privacy.
+This ensures that user data cannot be traced back to individual users.

+2. **Anonymized Telemetry Sync**:
+   - The system supports anonymized telemetry sync, where only aggregated or partial data needed to improve the ML model is sent.
+This ensures that user privacy is maintained while still allowing for system optimization.

+### Privacy Settings

+1. **User-Configurable Privacy Setting**:
+   - Users can configure privacy settings to disable all network sync if desired.
+This ensures that users have control over their data and can choose to keep all data local.

+2. **Compliance with Data Protection Regulations**:
+   - The system is designed to comply with common data protection regulations, ensuring that user data is handled securely and in accordance with legal requirements.